Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 ### Disclaimer
 This solution is intended as a reference architecture pilot and should not be used as-is for production purposes.
-* Achieving PCI / HIPAA Compliance requires Customers to consult with their QSA.
+* Achieving PCI Compliance requires Customers to consult with their QSA.
 * Please contact  <a href="mailto:azurecompliance@avyanconsulting.com" target="_blank"> azurecompliance@avyanconsulting.com </a> if you need further info or support on this QuickStart solution.